-Why do you add colors to some of your beverages?
+Why do you add colors to some of your foods and beverages?

 We use colors for a variety of reasons that vary product to product.
 For example, in some products we use colors to offset the natural color loss that occurs from exposure to light, air, temperature extremes, and storage conditions.
 In other products, we use colors to correct natural variations in the color of our ingredients or simply to make our products more appealing or fun.

 How do I know if one of your beverages contains added colors?

 If we add colors to any of our products, they are listed on the product's label either by name (e.g., "Yellow 5") or, in the case of some colors, as a group (i.e. "Artificial Color").